 Hayek, of course, had the right to write political pamphlets, to defend capitalism, to support Thatcher, and to found a political club-like Mont Pelerin.
 One thing, though, should be perfectly clear: the moment an economist starts with politics he leaves economics, understood as a science, for good.

-When Krugman supports the Democrats, Wren-Lewis and Keen support Corbyn, when Varoufakis fights for democratizing the Eurozone, has this anything to do with scientific research?
+When Krugman supports the Democrats, Wren-Lewis and Keen support Corbyn, and Varoufakis fights for democratizing the Eurozone, has this anything to do with scientific research?
 What have they and Hayek in common?
 Neither has a scientifically valid theory about how the actual economy works.
 So, all their arguments and opinions are hanging in midair.

 One task of Heterodoxy is to refute false theories.
 The more important task, though, is to develop the true theory of how markets work (2015).
 Hayekian economics never satisfied the criteria of material and formal consistency.
 It is worthless political economics.
 Let Heterodoxy throw Hayek out of economics and over the disciplinary fence to political science to where he rightfully belongs.